wyounas/wyounas.github.io/_posts/2026-06-06-Thoughts-on-Bluesky-incident.md

 This all later cascaded into a series of failures; RPC handler written in Go had a lot of log writes which caused blocking system calls, and that led the Go runtime to spawn many more OS threads, that in turn burdeneed the garbage collector and since they had aggressive memory limits their system OOM'ed often (foot note what oom is).
 The saturation and the cascades kept the system unstable for a couple of days.

 In hindsight it's easy to fix the past sitting in the present.
 And that's not the purpose of this post.
 Neither to suggest what could have prevented it.
-I want to look at it from educational standpoint and ask myself, what can I learn from this to better reason while developing such systems in the future.
+I want to look at it from educational standpoint and ask myself, what can I learn from this to avoid similar mistakes while developing such systems in the future.

 One possible learning path from this system is to first model the system and try to reproduce the problem.
 It's not easy to learn from failure you cannot construct.
 Reproducing a failure makes it observable and you can learn a lot from an observable failure as you internalise what you must avoid in that context.

-Writing a model in a model checker can also force you to reason about correctness properties of the system.
-A model can also check the correctness of the system in all possible system states and this can increase the confidence of the team.
-It's a fair counter point that a model and system implementation can diverge.
-As AI is getting better at code, we can write a model and then check with AI that the implementation adheres to the model before it makes it to production.
+Writing a model in a model checker can also force you to reason about correctness of the system.
+You can check the correctness of your system by specifying invariants that must hold in all reachable states of your system.
+To do that, you write a model of your system and specify invariants and then let a model checker validate that your inavriants hold in all reachable states.
+As you develop complex systems, doing this can greatly increase team's confidence in the correctness of the system.

+It's a fair counter point that a model and system implementation can diverge, so why model?
+If you write the model of your system, that you've to implement, in which invariants hold, you've already done enough thinking to minimise the implemnetation errors later.
+Modelling the system, coming up with invariants, and then writing a model such that invariants hold in all interleavings and states require clear thinking.
+Moreover, as AI is getting better at code, we can write a model and then check with AI that the implementation adheres to the model before it makes it to production.
 This way, a model can be embedded in the development process even if it is written after the implementation or after an incident.
 It helps you correct your wrong assumptions for correct future implementation behavior.
-A model is not an artifact that possess information about danger but also it helps design and create a system capable of responding to that danger.
+A model is not just a stylistic artifact but it can help create correct design and an implementation.

 From the incident report, we can extract bounded concurrency as a key correctnes property of the system in question.
 Port exhaustion was another problem that emerged in the incident and so was excessive logging.
-Let's model the system in which can reproduce unboudned concurrency and port exhaustion, excessive logging is something which can be added to it later.
+Let's model the system so it can reproduce unboudned concurrency and port exhaustion and then address those; excessive logging is something which can be added to it later.
 The model would also show that the modelled system could not recover on its own.

 We try to wrtie correctness properties of the system first and then we write a model and try to ensure using the model checker that the correctness properties pass.
-We've used Spin as a model checker (which uses Promela as specification language in which models are written); I find it particularly relevant when teams use Go because Spin/Promela share similar features (e.g. channels, etc), although teams could benefit from other model checkers like TLA+ as well.
+We've used Spin as a model checker (which uses Promela as specification language in which models are written); I find Spin particularly relevant for teams that use Go language because it shares some share similar features Spin (e.g. channels, etc), although teams could benefit from other model checkers like TLA+, P, FizzBee as well.

 Let's see how the model models boudned concurrency, port exhaustion, and recovery from failure.
 First, let's look at high level design of the model.